 Please note that only returns under sections 39 and 45 are covered by section 62.
 Annual Returns filed under section 44 cannot be treated under section 62.
 Non-filing of Annual Returns will attract penalty and hence there can be no 'best judgement assessment' on this basis.
 It is important to question any order under section 62 as to 'how was jurisdiction acquired' for such a proceeding.
 In other words, non-filing of GSTR 3 (or GSTR 3B) and GSTR 10 (final return) will attract best judgement assessment.
-Failure to file GSTR 1 does not attract section 62.
+Failure to file GSTR 1 does not attract section 62 as GSTR-1 is not a return, rather a statement.